uanderson/pockee/README.md

 # Pockee

-Pockee is a pet project that allows me to know more about GoLang.
-Its main goal is to integrate with the personal finance app [PocketSmith](https://pocketsmith.com) and automate things that I normally do manually.

-I will improve this readme as I go :)
+Pockee is a streamlined financial project designed to leverage open finance APIs from banks to automate payments of recurring expenses, specifically.

+## Web API

+Inspired by Slack Web API.